VietnamOfficial Name: Socialist Republic of Vietnam

 For up to date information on Vietnam Customs information, please visit the Vietnam Customs website.

 Blogging about the Vietnamese government and discussions in on-line chat rooms have also incurred scrutiny from authorities.
-The distribution of anti-Vietnamese propaganda is considered to be a terrorist offense by Vietnamese authorities.
+The distribution of anti-Vietnamese propaganda and/or advocacy for a multiparty system is considered by Vietnamese authorities to be “a terrorist offense” and/or “propaganda against the state.”
 In most cases individuals are detained, questioned, and then released.
 In the past few years, many U.S. citizens were arrested, prevented from leaving Vietnam, and/or deported.

 Photography: Taking photographs of anything that could be perceived as being of military or security interest may result in problems such as being questioned by authorities, being assessed a fine, and your travel being delayed for several days.
 You should be cautious when traveling near military bases and avoid photographing in these areas.